Our products

 Santoña and Cantabria

-The most famous area with the richest tradition.
-Santoña is the undisputed capital of Spanish anchovy, with more than 40 canneries.
+The most famous and traditional area.
+Santoña is the undisputed capital of Spanish anchovies, with more than 40 canneries.
 Also Laredo, Colindres, and Castro Urdiales.

 Basque Country